 FPC Mission work bridges the congregation's fellowship and outreach activities.
 The members of First Presbyterian Church put a high value on not only hearing the Word, but also doing the Word.
 We believe that "faith without works is dead," we believe that when we fold our hands in prayer we should see dirty fingernails and calloused hands, and we believe that the Good News of Jesus Christ addresses the full spectrum of human need: physical, emotional, as well as spiritual.

 FPC is one of several host sites to I-HELP (Interfaith Homeless Emergency Lodging Program).
 On two Sundays a month a group of 25 women become temporary residents on our church campus.
 They receive a hot meal and are screened for participation at Paz de Christo, then transported (along with mattresses) to FPC.
 Here they have access to a shower and a safe place to sleep.
 The next morning will leave the church grounds early following a light breakfast and with a lunch in hand.
 Volunteers are needed to assist with meeting the guests, preparing lunches, doing laundry and so forth.
-Please contact Nancy Tordai, Brooks Newbry, or the church office 480-964-8606 for more information.
+Please contact Janet Verch through the church office 480-964-8606 for more information.

-Your tax-deductible gift to FPC may be made by using the button below or by sending a check to: First Presbyterian Church, 161 N. Mesa Dr., Mesa, AZ 85201.
+Your tax-deductible gift to FPC may be made by clicking the "SERVANT KEEPER" icon to the left, or by sending a check to: First Presbyterian Church, 161 N. Mesa Dr., Mesa, AZ 85201.
 Checks should be made payable to First Presbyterian Church with memo notation "General Fund" or a special ministry of the church ("Mesa Presbyterian Ministries", "Artist Series", etc.).
 Thank you for supporting the local and outreach ministries of FPC!

 FPC is host to a federally funded Head Start program for students of low-income families.